karnpapon/anupars/README.md

 - **Separated Scale Change for Vertical/Horizontal Steps**
   - Independently assign musical scales for vertical (Y-axis) and horizontal (X-axis) movement, allowing complex modal and harmonic explorations.

-- **Reverse/Random Step Mode**
+- **Movement**
-  - Instantly reverse/randomize the running direction of the sequencer, creating evolving or retrograde patterns at the touch of a button.
+  - Instantly change running direction of the sequencer, creating evolving or retrograde patterns at the touch.
+    - Forward
+    - Reverse
+    - Pendulum
+    - Random

 - **Arpeggiator Mode**
   - When enabled, the sequencer steps only through positions matching the current regex, producing arpeggiator-like melodic patterns from your rules.